City Union Line: Subsequent history

 With the separation of the north-eastern section, the part of the original Union Railway north-east of St Enoch became simply a part of the North British Railway system.

 In the 1960s, consideration was being given to rationalisation of railway facilities in the city: at the time there were four major termini.
 It was decided to concentrate the services of the former G&SWR and the Caledonian Railway on Glasgow Central station, and St Enoch station was closed to passengers on 27 June 1966.
 Parcels trains continued to use the station until 5 June 1967.
 For some time the extensive site in the city centre lay almost abandoned to pigeons and car parking, but a commercial shopping development was built on the site: the St Enoch Centre.
 College Goods station closed with the decline of wagonload freight.

 The through route from Shields Junction to Bellgrove remained in use for a light freight service, and to transfer empty coaching stock across the city.
 The large span lattice girder bridges over Saltmarket, London Road and Gallowgate, and the elevated viaduct sections there and near Cumberland Street are reminders of an ambitious scheme to connect the north and south railway networks in the city.

 That connection may once again be resumed: a development scheme is being planned that may lead to use of the line as a cross-city passenger link.

 Description of the route

-Note: junction names and exact junction locations changed somewhat over time as new lines made connections and later, signalling was concentrated.